Projects

 One of every revsion of my business cards

 Revisions 1 (top) through 7 (bottom left), showing gradual progression to the final version, iteratively improving the appearance, reliability, and ease of manufacture.
 I made about 30 copies of the final version.
+Yes, the first one just says BUSINESS.

 Laser galvonometer controller